Aaryan-Ajith-Dev/Image-Processing-Project/README.md

 There are 3 directories under the src directory

 1. The libraries directory:
-This directory has subdirectories corresponding to each of the features.Each subdirectory has 2 .cpp files and one .h file.
+This directory has subdirectories corresponding to each of the features.
+Each subdirectory has 2 .cpp files and one .h file.
 The .h file contains the declaration of methods defined in the <feature_name>.cpp files.
 The <name>Interface.cpp file is mostly prewritten.
 This file is responsible for returning the modified array of pixels after calling the function defined in the <feature_name>.cpp file.

 3. The main directory:
 More specifically we describe the main/java/com/iiitb/imageEffectApplication directory.
-Few subdirectories are of importance here:
+Few important subdirectories:
 	a. baseEffects
 	b. libraryInterfaces
 	c.
 EffectImplementation